-Sure, you can order quinoa when you’re eating out, but cooking it at home is a lot more budget-friendly.
 Cooking quinoa at home is as easy as cooking rice, and there a few different methods that work well.
-Below, I’ll outline how to cook quinoa, where to find it, and some great quinoa recipes from my site and some of my favorite fellow vegan food writers!
+I'll show you how to cook quinoa and give you some nice, easy quinoa recipes to help you learn how to use it.

 Cooking quinoa on the stove is a lot like cooking white rice.
 This method takes the longest (about 25 minutes total) but doesn’t require any special kitchen gadgets.